 In summary, IEEE 802.11 is continuing to evolve the radio technology for various applications including WLAN connectivity and ITS in all regions around the world.

-However, 70MHz frequency bands should be primarily maintained to allow the current IEEE Std 802.11p and next IEEE P802 TGbd to be applicable for ITS applications.

 } whether the NPRM results in 10MHz for the DSRC Service, 30MHz for the DSRC Service or maintains the 75MHz for the DSRC Service.